firmoholanda/micro-reddit/README.md

 ## 📡 technologies used

 - ruby
+- rails
+- active record
-- rest-client
+- rubocop
-- nokogiri
+- stickler
 - git

-ruby, rest-client api, nokogiri for parsing and git was used on this project.
+ruby, rails, active record, rubocop, stickler, and git was used on this project.

 ## 🚀 the project

-this project can be found in https://github.com/firmoholanda/rest-client
+this project can be found in https://github.com/firmoholanda/micro-reddit